sofiapopetrogu/business_data/README.md

 # Energy Data Business Project

 ### Project Overview
-This project focuses on the analysis and forecasting of energy production using time series models.
-It aims to examine energy production trends by both source and producer, detect transitions toward renewable energy, and generate predictions for future energy output.
+This project focuses on the analysis and forecasting of energy consumption in Washington D.C. using time series models.
+It aims to examine energy sales trends by both source and producer, detect transitions toward renewable energy, and generate predictions for future energy output.

 ### Project Members
 - Esteban Ortega Dominguez